chrisvfritz/pnglink/README.md

 In order to specify a filename, we have to take things server-side unfortunately.
 You'll need to create an action on the server that you can submit a form to.

-In Ruby, that action will look like this:
+In Ruby on Rails, that action will look like this:

 ```ruby
 send_data Base64.decode64(params[:png]), type: 'image/png', disposition: 'attachment', filename: params[:filename]